eliasdabbas/advertools/docs/_build/html/_sources/index.rst.txt

 Online marketing productivity and analysis tools
 ------------------------------------------------

-Generate keywords for SEM campaigns, create text ads on a large scale, analyze multiple SERPs at once, gain insights from large social media posts, and get productive as an online marketer.
+Crawl websites, Generate keywords for SEM campaigns, create text ads on a large scale, analyze multiple SERPs at once, gain insights from large social media posts, and get productive as an online marketer.

 If these are things you are interested in, then this package might make your life a little easier.

 .. toctree::
-   :maxdepth: 2
    :titlesonly:

    About advertools <readme>